ea1het/local_hybrid_ai/docs/devel-docs/upgrade-qualification.md

 ## Administrator override is not qualification

-An inventory-only component may expose a deterministic mutation recipe before that recipe is project-qualified.
-In that case an administrator may explicitly select a target with `--force`.
+A non-selectable component may expose a deterministic mutation recipe before that recipe has real-runtime qualification evidence behind it.
+In that case an administrator may explicitly enable selection with a persistent override (`./local-ai upgrade selectable <0..7> [component] enable --yes`), stored in the installation's runtime area, never in the Git-tracked manifest.

-This override does not change manifest-declared support status, does not set `SELECTABLE=yes`, and does not satisfy any qualification gate.
-It records only that the administrator accepted the missing project qualification for that one selection.
+This override does not change the manifest-declared default, does not set the manifest's `selectable` field to `true`, and does not satisfy any qualification gate.
+It records only that the administrator accepted selection for that component going forward, until cleared.

-The forced path still preserves every protection the implementation can enforce: version policy, target availability, immutable digest, stale-plan detection, exact mutation scope, declared recovery behaviour, READY/RECONCILE/VERIFY and dependency re-verification.
-A component with no deterministic mutation recipe cannot be made executable merely by supplying `--force`.
+The overridden path still preserves every protection the implementation can enforce: version policy, target availability, immutable digest, stale-plan detection, exact mutation scope, declared recovery behaviour, READY/RECONCILE/VERIFY and dependency re-verification.
+A component with no deterministic mutation recipe cannot be made executable merely by enabling the override; apply still fails with `UPGRADE_COMPONENT_NOT_EXECUTABLE`.

-Successful forced upgrades retain the forced marker in successful history so operational evidence cannot be mistaken for a normally supported upgrade.
+The override is a durable classification change, not a per-selection flag: `upgrade selectable <0..7> [component]` always shows whether the effective classification for a component currently comes from the manifest default or from a stored override, so operational review does not need to infer it from upgrade history.

 ## Promotion sequence